Lallu Lal

-Lallu Lal (1763–1835) was an academic, author and translator from British India.
+Lallu Lal (1763–1835) was an academic, author and translator from India.
 He was an instructor in the Hindustani language at Fort William College in Hastings, Calcutta.
 He is notable for Prem Sagar, the first work in modern literary Hindi.

 Biography

 Lallu Lal was born into a Gujarati Sahsra Audichya Brahmin family from Agra.
 He had knowledge of Persian and Hindustani.
 He came to Murshidabad, Bengal, to earn a living, and served the Nawab of Murshidabad for seven years.
 He was noticed by John Gilchrist, who brought him to the Fort William College in Calcutta.
 There, Lallu Lal translated and authored several literary works into modern vernacular Hindi.
-He retired from the Fort William College in 1823–24 CE, after serving there for 24 years.
+He retired from the Fort William College in 1823–24, after serving there for 24 years.

 Works

 Lallu Lal's most notable translation is Prem Sagar (1804–1810), the earliest prose in Khari Boli dialect of Hindi.
 Along with Kazim Ali Javan, he translated Singhasan Battisi and Shakuntala into Hindustani.
 Along with Mazhar Ali Vila, he also translated Baital Pachisi and Madhunal (1805) into Hindustani.

 Lallu Lal's original work included The Grammar of Brij-bhasa (1811), in Urdu script.
 He also authored Lala Chandrika, a commentary on Bihari's Satasai.

 In addition, he compiled Lataif-i-Hindi or The New Cyclopedia Hindoostanica of Wit (1810) in Urdu and Devanagari scripts.
 It is a collection of around 100 witty stories and anecdotes.